 What does the operation involve?
+There will be an incision (cut) on the to

 There will be an incision (cut) on the top of your foot.

 The joint surfaces are removed and the bones held together with screws or staples.
 You will be given a general or spinal anaesthetic.

 A bone graft may be taken from your lower leg just below the knee joint on the same side.
 This is done to encourage the bones to heal together.
+Artificial bone graft may also be used in isolation or in combination with your own bone to enhance fusion.
+Artificial bone graft comes from a dead piece of human bone which is thoroughly tested.
 Your lower leg will be put into a plaster cast after your operation.